AWS-First-Cloud-Journey/000011-AWSCLI/content/5-s3/_index.md

 ![AWS CLI](/images/3-s3/0006.png?featherlight=false&width=90pc)

-{{% notice tip %}}
-Ensure the bucket is empty before attempting to delete it.
+> 💡 **Pro Tip**: Ensure the bucket is empty before attempting to delete it.
 Use `--force` to delete non-empty buckets, but exercise caution.
-{{% /notice %}}

 #### **Conclusion**
-By following these steps, you’ve learned how to create, list, and delete S3 buckets and objects using the AWS CLI.
+By following these steps, you've learned how to create, list, and delete S3 buckets and objects using the AWS CLI.
 These fundamental commands will help you manage your S3 resources efficiently.